13 Best Places To Visit In Ujjain Other Than Temples For A Unique Experience

 Photo: Lonely Boy / Pexels / Image For Representation Only

 Gomti Kund is another stunning reservoir situated in Ujjain, which is famous for its transparent waters and calm surroundings.
 It is surrounded by expansive green cover which makes it a perfect place for outings and relaxation.
 The kund holds historical relevance as well and is therefore occupied by people for various customs and recreational purposes.
 The visitors can have a quiet day by the lake, go for nature walks, or lie idle and appreciate the scenery.
-This picturesque spot is one of the delightful places to visit in Ujjain other than temples, adding to the city’s charm and inviting atmosphere.
+This picturesque spot is one of the delightful places to visit in Ujjain for couples, adding to the city’s charm and inviting atmosphere.

 Location: Near the Kshipra River, close to the Mahakaleshwar Temple